uditc0derr/LeetCodeProfilExt/README.md

-# LeetCode Profile Stats Viewer
+# 📊 LeetCode Profile Stats Viewer

 A full-stack web application that fetches and displays detailed statistics and profiles of LeetCode users.
-This project utilizes the LeetCode GraphQL API to gather comprehensive user data and presents it in a clean, user-friendly interface with data visualizations.
+This project utilizes the LeetCode GraphQL API to gather comprehensive user data and presents it in a clean, user-friendly interface with data visualizations. 🚀

-## Features
+## ✨ Features

--   **User Profile Search:** Find any LeetCode user by their username.
+-   **👤 User Profile Search:** Find any LeetCode user by their username.
--   **Comprehensive Statistics:** View a wide array of stats, including:
+-   **📈 Comprehensive Statistics:** View a wide array of stats, including:
     -   Total problems solved and acceptance rate.
     -   Breakdown of solved problems by difficulty (Easy, Medium, Hard).
     -   Ranking and reputation points.
     -   Social links to GitHub and LinkedIn profiles.
--   **Data Visualizations:**
+-   **🎨 Data Visualizations:**
     -   An interactive pie chart to visualize the user's acceptance rate.
     -   A bar chart showing the number of questions solved for each difficulty level.
--   **Language Proficiency:** See a list of programming languages used and the number of problems solved in each.
+-   **💻 Language Proficiency:** See a list of programming languages used and the number of problems solved in each.

-## Technologies Used
+## 🛠️ Technologies Used

 ###  Frontend

--   **React:** A JavaScript library for building user interfaces.
+-   **⚛️ React:** A JavaScript library for building user interfaces.
--   **Vite:** A modern frontend build tool.
+-   **⚡ Vite:** A modern frontend build tool.
--   **React Router:** For declarative routing in the React application.
+-   **🗺️ React Router:** For declarative routing in the React application.
--   **Axios:** For making HTTP requests to the backend API.
+-   **📡 Axios:** For making HTTP requests to the backend API.
--   **Recharts:** A composable charting library built on React components.
+-   **📊 Recharts:** A composable charting library built on React components.
--   **Tailwind CSS:** A utility-first CSS framework for styling.
+-   **💅 Tailwind CSS:** A utility-first CSS framework for styling.

 ### Backend

--   **Node.js:** A JavaScript runtime environment.
+-   **🟩 Node.js:** A JavaScript runtime environment.
--   **Express:** A minimal and flexible Node.js web application framework.
+-   **🛤️ Express:** A minimal and flexible Node.js web application framework.
--   **GraphQL:** The backend communicates with the official **LeetCode GraphQL API** to fetch user data.
+-   **🔍 GraphQL:** The backend communicates with the official **LeetCode GraphQL API** to fetch user data.
--   **Axios:** Used to send GraphQL query requests to the LeetCode API.
+-   **📡 Axios:** Used to send GraphQL query requests to the LeetCode API.
--   **CORS:** To handle cross-origin resource sharing.
+-   **🔄 CORS:** To handle cross-origin resource sharing.
--   **Dotenv:** To manage environment variables securely.
+-   **🔒 Dotenv:** To manage environment variables securely.

 ---

-## Getting Started
+## 🚀 Getting Started

 Follow these instructions to get a local copy of the project up and running.